 This video shows the process of making a tool holder for these two gauges for my Tool Wall.
 This is just one of tool holders that I have made.
 The design and idea can be applied to many different tools.

-A heterogeneous design.
+A diversified design.

 Sandpaper Storage Ideas

 I have some unique and handy ways to store sandpaper.
 This video was produced to help others with their sandpaper storage needs.

 COMING SOON I'm still in need of shop storage and counter space.
 My lathe, spindle/belt sander and grinder are still taking up valuable space on top of my assembly table.
 There is also a lot of tools and other various things sitting on it that I need to find a place for.
 As a result my first project for 2019 will be a cabinet for the lather and grinder.
 I have a plan to make a cabinet with two banks of drawers and a cabinet.
 It will incorporate ideas from several different woodworkers.
 Yes, I'll be using some pocket hole joinery.

 Later in the year (as soon as possible) I'll be making a cabinet to house my Rigid spindle/belt sander, festool sanders, sanding block tote and sandpaper supplies.
 That's another cabinet that I desparately need.
 I'm still finalizing the design but want to make something like the one that's on the Down to Earth Woodworker's YouTube channel.

 I also have plans this year to install a cabinet in my Rockler router table stand.
 Right now the shelf I made for the stand is a big mess.
 It's piled with router table accessories.
 The design has been drawn up.
 I just need materials and time.